pillar-markup/Microdown/README.md

 # Microdown Parser and Elements

-I'm a parser for microdown implemented by S. Ducasse, L. Dargaud and G. Polito.
+I'm a parser and object model for Microdown originally implemented by S. Ducasse, L. Dargaud and G. Polito.
 The implementation is based on the work on markdown of K. Osterbye.
+Further developments by S. Ducasse and K. Osterbye.

 Microdown is a smaller markdown but it is more extensible.
-I contain a nice builder and some visitors.
+It contains a nice builder and some visitors.
+Microdown is now the default markup for the Pillar document compilation chain.

-## Why should you use Microdown
+## Why should you use Microdown?

 Microdown is a smaller markdown but it is more extensible.
 It is used to produce books, slides, websites, doc.
-It can be read on github but also on pharo itself using the documentationBrowser
+It can be read on github but also on pharo itself using the DocumentationBrowser

 It supports
 - Header